openhab/openhab-docs/ui/index.md

 Every type of Page has its own designer but all of them with feature a *Design* tab and a *Code* tab.

-In the Design tab, you have a view of the Page that easily allows you to add components in various parts.
+In the Design tab, you have a view of the Page that easily allows you to add [Widgets](./building-pages.html) in various parts.
 Every designer also has a _"general settings"_ table that will allow you to specify the identifier, the label, as well as some common settings.

 You will often find black buttons denoting that the component beside or beneath it can be customized.
 Some will open menus, that allow to open the configuration sheet for this particular component, reorder them, copy or paste them, remove them, or bring up the part of the YAML structure describing it and its descendents.